clytaemnestra/clytaemnestra/README.md

 I am a software engineer, with a focus on backend development, but I also enjoy learning about Kubernetes and databases. 👩‍💻
 <br />

+Vice-Chair of the EuroPython Society and organizer of too many tech events.

 ### Technologies

 I use daily:<br />